The initial trial of the NIHCC-developed pediatric exoskeleton shows improvement in crouch gait:

 The Effects of Exoskeleton Assisted Knee Extension on Lower-Extremity Gait Kinematics, Kinetics, and Muscle Activity in Children with Cerebral Palsy

 Bulea2016 – Exergaming with a Pediatric Exoskeleton Facilitating Rehabilitation and Research in Children with Cerebral Palsy

 Part 2: Adaptation of Gait Kinematics in Unilateral Cerebral Palsy Demonstrates Preserved Independent Neural Control of Each Limb

-The Agilik™ ExoStep™ exoskeleton is simple and streamlined, taking advantage of more mature technology and hardware that’s currently in small-batch manufacturing and real-world testing with the Canadian and United States militaries.
+The Agilik™ ExoStep™ powered orthosis is simple and streamlined, taking advantage of more mature technology and hardware that is currently in small-batch manufacturing and real-world testing with the Canadian and United States militaries.

 Agilik’s study with the NIHCC is specifically examining the effect on gait while patients, with crouch gait due to spastic diplegia, are wearing our device and the therapeutic effect on gait after it’s removed.
 The anticipated endpoints are improved knee extension and less energy expenditure during gait.